Cigarette and Tobacco Products Tax Evasion

 - Sale or distribution of cigarettes or tobacco products without a license.

-- Not obtaining and maintaining a license for each location selling cigarettes or tobacco products.
+- Not obtaining and maintaining a valid license for each location selling cigarettes or tobacco products.

 - Not displaying your license in public view.

-- Refusing access of purchase records to authorized inspectors or enforcement staff.
+- Refusing access of purchase or sales records to authorized inspectors or enforcement staff.

-- Selling cigarettes in California that are not listed in the California Tobacco Directory.
+- Selling cigarettes or roll-your-own (RYO) tobacco in California that are not listed in the California Tobacco Directory.

 Why is Cigarette or Tobacco Products Tax Evasion harmful?

-- Cigarette and tobacco products tax evasion is accompanied by an increase in thefts, hijackings, and cross-border smuggling.
+- Cigarette and tobacco products tax evasion is accompanied by an increase in thefts, hijackings, cross-border smuggling, and other organized crimes.

 Report Cigarette and Tobacco Tax Evasion

 Public awareness and involvement are essential in eliminating tobacco tax evasion.
-To report suspected tobacco tax evasion, contact the Board of Equalization Investigations Division at 916-324-0105 or the Tax Evasion Hotline at 888-334-3300.
-To submit a complaint by e-mail, please click here.
+To report suspected cigarette and tobacco tax evasion, contact the Board of Equalization, Investigations Division, at 1-916-324-0105 or the Tax Evasion Hotline at 1-888-334-3300.
+You can also submit a complaint online.
+By law, all complaints are kept confidential unless a court orders otherwise.